Spotsylvania County, Virginia

 Spotsylvania County is a county in the Commonwealth of Virginia.
 It is a part of the Northern Virginia region.
-As of 2024, Spotsylvania County is the 14th most populated county in Virginia with 149,588 residents.
+As of the 2020 census, the population was 140,032 residents.
 Its county seat is Spotsylvania Courthouse.

 Located along the Rappahannock River bordering the City of Fredericksburg and Stafford County, Spotsylvania County is part of the Washington-Arlington-Alexandria, DC-VA-MD-WV Metropolitan Statistical Area.
 Since 2010, the population has increased by 19.3%; for comparison, Virginia's population has only increased 7.7% in that time period.
-Spotsylvania County is currently the 74th highest-income county in America.
+In 2024, Spotsylvania County was the 74th highest-income county in America.

 History

 At the time of European encounter, the inhabitants of the area that became Spotsylvania County were a Siouan-speaking tribe called the Manahoac.

 As the colonial population increased, Spotsylvania County was established in 1721 from parts of Essex, King and Queen, and King William counties.
 The county was named in Latin for Lieutenant Governor of Virginia Alexander Spotswood, later the great-great-grandfather of Robert E. Lee.

 Many major battles were fought in this county during the Civil War, including the Battle of Chancellorsville, Battle of the Wilderness, Battle of Fredericksburg, and Battle of Spotsylvania Court House.
 The war resulted in widespread disruption and opportunity: some 10,000 African-American slaves left area plantations and city households to cross the Rappahannock River, reaching the Union lines and gaining freedom.
 This exodus is commemorated by historical markers on both sides of the river.

 General Stonewall Jackson was shot and seriously wounded by friendly fire in Spotsylvania County during the Battle of Chancellorsville.
 A group of Confederate soldiers from North Carolina were in the woods and heard General Jackson's party returning from reconnoitering the Union lines.
 They mistook them for a Federal patrol and fired on them, wounding Jackson in both arms.
 His left arm was amputated.
 General Jackson died a few days later from pneumonia at nearby Guinea Station.
 He and other Confederate wounded were being gathered there for evacuation to hospitals to the south and further away from enemy lines.